alexharri/website/posts/typescript-structural-typing.md

 ```

 This idea is explored in this fantastic post by Evan Martin: [Interfaces generally belong with users](https://neugierig.org/software/blog/2019/11/interface-pattern.html).
 I highly recommend giving it a read!
 It changed how I write and think about TypeScript code.

+---

+This post generated [a lot of interesting discussions on Hacker News](https://news.ycombinator.com/item?id=36457557).
+If this post was interesting, I recommend taking a look.